Vivonet/Gravity/README.md

 Go ahead, sketch out a simple UI on a piece of paper or your favourite app.
 Looking at it, you already have a good idea of which elements should expand or shrink, and which elements should collapse before other elements.
 It's usually pretty obvious.
 Gravity aims to turn that intuitive knowledge into a functioning UI with as little work as possible.

-Gravity is inspired on the surface by WPF, but is a much simpler take on it.
-You define an interface as a tree: everything has its place in the hierarchy and the resultant interface is generated deterministically with all of the proper layout constraints in place, so you get all the power of auto layout without the burden of having to touch it yourself.
+Gravity is inspired on the surface by WPF, but is a much simplified take on it.
+You design your layout as a tree: everything has its place in the hierarchy, so you don't need to worry about binding things together, and the resultant interface is generated deterministically with all of the proper layout constraints in place, so you get all the benefits of Auto Layout without the burden of having to touch it yourself.
 (Although you *can* touch it if you want to.
 It's all still there and easy to get to.
 Gravity isn't a black box—er… hole?)

 Gravity is really a layout engine for programmers who prefer the precision and control of a code file over loosey goosey mousework.
 Unlike Interface Builder, which presents you with a visualization of your software and requires you to build and tweak that interface graphically, Gravity lets you build and tweak your interface *textually*, just like editing source code.
 It's mathematically precise and has far fewer points of potential failure than Auto Layout.
 Gravity aims to be a solid mathematical foundation for your app's interface.